The International Kennel Club of Chicago: Built on Tradition

 The International Kennel Club of Chicago: To anyone who’s been around awhile, it’s one of the Big Ones, the ones you plan for, travel for, and wait for all year.
 It’s one filled with excitement, tradition, innovation, prestige and numbers.

 The Chicago Kennel Club was founded in 1900.
 The Union Stock Yard & Transit Company of Chicago purchased its charter in 1938.
-The name was changed to the International Kennel Club of Chicago---the only cub AKC allowed to use the word “International” in.
+The name was changed to the International Kennel Club of Chicago—the only club AKC allowed to use the word “International” in.

 The new club’s show format was modeled after the prestigious International Live Stock Exposition, which was then the nation’s number 1 livestock shown and known for its focus on educational events, especially for young people.
 The IKC strove to emulate this with an emphasis on Junior Handling and Junior Dog Judging.
 The IKC’s first show, in 1938, drew an astounding entry of 1169 dogs.